Performative utterance: Postmodernist theories

 The philosopher Judith Butler offers a political interpretation of the concept of the performative utterance.
 Power in the form of active censorship defines and regulates the domain of a certain discourse.
 Indebted to the work of Michel Foucault, Butler expounds how subjects are produced by their context, because the possibilities of speech are predetermined.

 Notwithstanding such social restraints, Butler underscores the possibility of agency.
 The boundaries of a discourse need continuous re-demarcation and this is where speech can escape its constriction.
 The emphasis on the limits of what is allowed to be said also frames that what is silenced.

 Performativity has a political aspect that consists in what Derrida has described as the breaking force, by which an utterance changes its context.
 Butler assigns an important role to what Austin has called infelicities and parasitic uses of language.
 Quotations, parodies and other deviations from official discourse can become instruments of power that affect society.

+In A Thousand Plateaus, Deleuze and Guattari define language as the totality of all performative utterances, which they call order-words.
+They write "We call order-words, not a particular category of explicit statements (for example, in the imperative), but the relation of every word or every statement to implicit presuppositions, in other words, to speech acts that are, and can only be, accomplished in the statement.
+Order-words do not concern commands only, but every act that is linked to statements by a "social obligation."
+Every statement displays this link, directly or indirectly.
+Questions, promises, are order-words.
+The only possible definition of language is the set of all order-words."